DeborahBarbedo/DeborahBarbedo.github.io/_posts/2023-06-09-WoE_IV_Calculation.markdown

 # exclude from search engines
 #search_engine_exclude: true
 # to disable this page, simply set published: false or delete this file
-published: false
+#published: false

 ---

 <!-- outline-start -->

-WoE (Weight of Evidence) and IV (Information Value) Calculation.
+ A Comprehensive Guide to WoE (Weight of Evidence) and IV (Information Value) Calculation.

 <!-- outline-end -->

-WoE (Weight of Evidence) and IV (Information Value) are best known in the field of credit assessment.
-As we delve into the calculations of these metrics, we often encounter terms like 'Good' and as they are commonly used to distinguish between creditworthy and non-creditworthy customers.
-In this context, “bad customers” refer to those who have defaulted on their loans, while 'Good customers' are those who have fulfilled their obligations.
+These metrics are widely recognized for their ability to discern between creditworthy and non-creditworthy individuals.
+Throughout our journey into understanding these calculations, we frequently encounter the familiar labels of 'good' and 'bad' customers.
+In this context, 'bad customers' are those who have defaulted on their loans, while 'good customers' are those who have dutifully fulfilled their financial obligations.

-Based on the Kaggle Titanic competition dataset, we've segregated survival information by gender.
-To make the concepts more accessible, this post will guide you through the calculations of IV, WoE, and RR using the data provided in the table below:
+To shed light on these concepts, we will draw insights from the [Titanic - Machine Learning from Disaster](https://www.kaggle.com/competitions/titanic/data) dataset, specifically examining the survival information segregated by gender.
+Our aim is to demystify the calculations of IV, WoE, and RR, making them more approachable and tangible.
+We will utilize the provided data in the table below as a foundation for our exploration.

 | Sector | # <img src="https://latex.codecogs.com/svg.image?\small&space;\target_{0}&space;" title="https://latex.codecogs.com/svg.image?\small \target_{0} " /> | # <img src="https://latex.codecogs.com/svg.image?\small&space;target_{1}" title="https://latex.codecogs.com/svg.image?\small target_{1}" /> |
 |--------:|--------:|--------:|